top of page

 Sri Lankan cashew nut curry

-Cashew nuts are amongst my favorite nuts, I love the sweet and creamy flavor, especially if they are roasted.
-Cashew nuts are grown in both Sri Lanka and in South India and they are used not just in snacks but in curries, stir-fries and to make korma sauce.
+Cashew nuts are among my favourite; I love the sweet and creamy flavour, especially if roasted.
+Cashew nuts are grown in both Sri Lanka and in South India, and they are used not just in snacks but in curries, stir-fries, and to make korma sauce.
 However, the fruit is also edible, sweet, earthy and quite acidic.
-One of the unique facts about this fruit is that the seed is found outside the fruit, it hangs as a hook at the bottom of the delicate bell-shaped fruit covered in a shell that exudes a sticky, very caustic oil that will burn your skin.
+One of the unique facts about this fruit is that the seed is found outside the fruit; it hangs as a hook at the bottom of the delicate bell-shaped fruit covered in a shell that exudes a sticky, very caustic oil that will burn your skin.

-This very easy curry is very delicate and aromatic.
-The spices enhance the flavors of the cashew nuts adding a hint of heat and tones of flavors.
-This curry is loaded with the nuts, so exudes luxury and elegance, perfect for when you want to impress your guests.
-I will admit that I absolutely loved the notes and textures of the curry and will have to make this again to curb my craving for these delicate flavors.
+This very easy curry is delicate and aromatic.
+The spices enhance the flavours of the cashew nuts, adding a hint of heat and tones of flavour.
+This curry is loaded with nuts, so it exudes luxury and elegance, perfect for impressing your guests.
+I will admit that I absolutely loved the notes and textures of the curry and will have to make this again to curb my craving for these delicate flavours.

 Ingredients: